Tracing¶

 Internal convenience helper

-evaluatorq also ships get_trace_context_headers() in evaluatorq.common.tracing, which returns the same headers as a dict (empty when OTel is unavailable).
+evaluatorq also ships get_trace_context_headers() in evaluatorq.common.tracing, an async helper you await for the same headers as a dict (empty when OTel is unavailable).
 It is an internal utility — not re-exported from the public evaluatorq.tracing namespace, and its import path may change without a deprecation cycle.
 Prefer the OpenTelemetry inject() path above for anything stable.